What Is The Debtor Days Formula?

-Let us take another example of ABC Ltd that reported a total annual sales of $2,500,000 for the year ending 31st December 2016.
-The accounts receivable at the beginning of the year was $900,000 and the balance at the year closing is $700,000.
+Let us take another example of ABC Ltd, which reported a total annual sales of $2,500,000 for 31st December 2016.
+The accounts receivable at the beginning of the year was $900,000, and the balance at the year closing was $700,000.
 Determine the Days Sales Outstanding of ABC Ltd based on the given information.

 - Total annual sales = $2,500,000

 - Average accounts receivable = ($900,000 + $700,000) / 2 = $800,000

 Given the table shows data for the calculation of Debtor Days Ratio of company ABC Ltd.

 Therefore, DSO for ABC Ltd can be calculated as,

 Days Sales Outstanding = (Average accounts receivable / Annual total sales) * 365 days